genius-0963/NoTeS-ly/README.md

 ## Contributing

 Contributions are welcome!
-To contribute:
+To contribute :

 1. Fork the repository.
 2. Create a new branch: